easytarget/PrintPy2040/microPython/README.md

 # Microipython code is a WIP!
-Development of the code will happen in the `serialOM` repo: https://github.com/easytarget/serialOM
+Development of the communications code happens in the `serialOM` repo: https://github.com/easytarget/serialOM
-* This will have a seperate 'microPython' tree with a compatible serialOM variant.
+* This has a seperate 'microPython' tree with a compatible serialOM variant.

 ## Releases will be placed here
 The 'Firmware' folder contains the reference firmware, *not* a precompiled image. mmmkay.